-Except for contracts entered into in the ordinary course of business, there were no contracts entered into by the Company during the twelve month period ending December 31, 2020 which are material or entered into before the twelve month period ending December 31, 2020 but are still in effect, other than the contracts listed below:
+Except for contracts entered into in the ordinary course of business, there were no contracts entered into by the Company during the twelve month period ending December 31, 2022 which are material or entered into before the twelve month period ending December 31, 2022 but are still in effect, other than the contracts listed below:

-- Subscription Agreement dated July 25, 2019 between the Company, 1213509 B.C.
-Ltd. a wholly owned subsidiary of Imperial Brands, and solely for certain limited purposes set forth therein, Imperial Tobacco Overseas Holdings Limited.
-See "General Development of the Business Imperial Brands Investment";

-- the Warrant Indenture; and

-- the Investment Agreement.
+- the Share Purchase Agreement.
+See "General Development of the Business Three Year History"; - the Amending Agreement.
+See "General Development of the Business Three Year History"; - Subscription Agreement dated July 25, 2019, between the Company, 1213509 B.C.
+Ltd. a wholly owned subsidiary of Imperial Brands, and solely for certain limited purposes set forth therein, Imperial Tobacco Overseas Holdings Limited. - the Warrant Indenture; and - the Investment Agreement.